Every secret I know about Chicken Paella, and all other variations on Paella (scroll down), I learned with my catering staff.

 - 2 cups brown basmati rice

-- 1 cup frozen corn kernels, optional but a really nice touch
+- 1 cup frozen or fresh corn kernels, optional but a really nice touch

 Place the sausage in a large wide bottom pot or skillet, on a high flame, and stir a minute or two, until the sausages look brown and the oil is rendered.
 Coarsely grind in a food processor the onion, celery, garlic, parsley, cilantro and red pepper (pulse: do not let mixture get watery).
 This mixture is your Sofrito.